If you are reading this… you have kids.

 If you make the chart/reward system an obtainable one… it will work.

-And remember: the chore chart can always be tweaked.
+And remember: the chore chart can continuously be tweaked.

 For instance, try this:

-Rome wasn’t built in a day… but if you put a little bit of effort in, you will create a well-oiled chore machine that works for everyone in the family.
+Rome wasn’t built in a day, but with a little effort, you can create a well-oiled chore machine that works for everyone in the family.

 It’s as simple as that.